tom-smith-okta/okta-api-center/gateways/swag/readme.md

 1. End-users will be able to authenticate against Okta and receive an access token (via the app)
 2. End-users will have different scopes in their access token, depending on their group assignments
 3. The application will send the access token to the Software AG Gateway
-4. Software AG will check the structural validity and signature of the access token locally
+4. Software AG will check the structural validity and signature of the access token
 5. If the token is valid, Software AG will send the request on to the API
 6. The API must also check the token for validity, and determine whether it has the appropriate scopes for the requested endpoint
 7. The API will send the data payload to the gateway, which will send it on to the application